 U.S. Food Imports

 U.S. consumers demand variety, quality, and convenience in the foods they consume.
-As Americans have become wealthier and more ethnically diverse, the American food basket reflects a growing share of tropical products, spices, and imported gourmet products.
-Seasonal and climatic factors drive U.S. imports of popular types of fruits and vegetables and tropical products, such as cocoa and coffee.
+As U.S. consumers have become wealthier and more ethnically diverse, their food basket reflects a growing share of tropical products, spices, and imported gourmet products.
+Seasonal and climatic factors drive U.S. food imports of popular types of fruits, vegetables—and tropical products, such as cocoa and coffee.
 In addition, a growing share of U.S. imports can be attributed to intra-industry trade, whereby agricultural-processing industries based in the United States carry out certain processing steps offshore and import products at different levels of processing from their subsidiaries in foreign markets.

-This data set provides import values of edible products (food and beverages) entering U.S. ports and their origin of shipment.
-Data are from the U.S. Department of Commerce, U.S. Census Bureau.
-Food and beverage import values are compiled by calendar year into food groups corresponding to major commodities or level of processing.
-At least twenty years of annual data are included, enabling users to track long-term growth patterns.
+This data set provides import values of edible products (food and beverages) entering U.S. ports and the products’ origin of shipment.
+Data are from the U.S. Department of Commerce, U.S. Bureau of the Census.
+Food and beverage import values are compiled by calendar year into food groups, corresponding to major commodities or level of processing.
+The Harmonized System (HS) codes and the corresponding commodities and food products are detailed in the data product file.
+At least 20 years of annual data are included, enabling users to track long-term growth patterns.

 |Data Set||Last Updated||Next Update|

 |Summary data on annual food imports, values and volume by food category and source country, 1999-2022||3/23/2023|